 Rounding the point, Levi removed his map, and unfolded it to make sure he didn’t venture into the wrong creek.
 A small motor boat strolled past and the captain, noticing how ridiculous Levi appeared reading what appeared to be a road map while parked on the water, called out to him.

 Levi laid the map on his kayak, “Yeah,” he shouted.
 “Which way to the Statue of Liberty?”

 The captain laughed and played along, “No, no, no. You’re way off course.
 You want Liberty Island not Gwynn’s Island,” he turned and pointed towards the mouth of the creek.
 “You need to keep going straight, take a left when you exit the bay, and it’s about 400 miles north of here.”

-Barnaby slapped his head in mock foolishness, “Boy am I embarrassed?”
-Barnaby looked around, “I wondered where all the big ships were.
+Levi slapped his head in mock foolishness, “Boy am I embarrassed.
+I wondered where all the big ships were.
 Thanks for telling me.”

 “No problem.
 I’d give you a ride but my wife is expecting me home.”

 Levi waved him off, “Don’t worry about it.
 I need the work out.”

 “Good luck,” the Captain laughed and waved.
 He motored off leaving a small wake that gently rocked the kayak.